 The Multiple Sclerosis Society recommends taking a comprehensive approach.
 This means:

-- Treating attacks, which often involves using corticosteroids to reduce inflammation and limit damage to the central nervous system
+- treating attacks (this often involves using corticosteroids to reduce inflammation and limit damage to the central nervous system)

-- Symptom management using different medications and therapies
+- managing symptoms using different medications and therapies

-- Rehabilitation programs so you can maintain your independence and continue your activities at home and work in a way that’s safe and appropriate to your changing needs
+- taking part in rehabilitation programs so that you can maintain your independence and continue your activities at home and work in a way that’s both safe and appropriate to your changing needs

-- Professional emotional support to help you cope with your new diagnosis and any emotional changes you may experience, like anxiety or depression
+- seeking professional emotional support to help you cope with your new diagnosis and any emotional changes you may experience, like anxiety or depression

-Though the symptoms of MS can be burdensome, it’s important to know that many people with MS continue to live active and productive lives.
+Though the symptoms of MS can be burdensome, it’s important to note that many people with MS continue to live active and productive lives.

 Depending on your symptoms, you may need to make some adjustments to the way you go about your daily activities.
-Ideally, you want to continue to live your life as normally as possible and avoid isolating yourself from others or ceasing to do the things you enjoy.
+Ideally, you want to continue to live your life as normally as possible.
+So, avoid isolating yourself from others or stop doing the things you enjoy.